-Create a User Account in PMC
+Create a User Account

-Once the initial administrator account has been created and authorized, you can create additional user accounts in PMC with whichever roles are needed.
+Once the initial administrator account is created and authorized, you can create additional user accounts in PM Cloud with whichever roles are needed.
 You can also create future accounts with the Administrator role by following the same process outlined below.

-The user needs to exist in your authorization provider before you add that user in PMC.
+The user needs to exist in your authorization provider before you add that user in PM Cloud.
 Currently, Azure B2B and OpenID Connect are supported providers.